hwi/HWIOAuthBundle/README.md

 ## Using your own custom providers

 You can write your own OAuth providers to use with this bundle.
-A custom OAuth provider consists in a class implementing `Knp\OAuthBundle\Security\Http\OAuth\OAuthProviderInterface` and the corresponding DIC service.
+A custom OAuth provider consists in a class implementing `Knp\Bundle\OAuthBundle\Security\Http\OAuth\OAuthProviderInterface` and the corresponding DIC service.

-If your custom provider is simple enough, you can also extend `Knp\OAuthBundle\Security\Http\OAuth\OAuthProvider`, see the `GithubProvider` for more information on that.
+If your custom provider is simple enough, you can also extend `Knp\Bundle\OAuthBundle\Security\Http\OAuth\OAuthProvider`, see the `GithubProvider` for more information on that.

 One your custom provider is writen and added to the DIC, you just have to configure `oauth_provider` to its service name.
 For example, say you implemented a `My\FooBarProvider` and added a service for it named `my.oauth.foobar_provider`, then your configuration would become: